HarshitKhurana/Extras/python/SpeedUpPython.md

 Reason :  python strings are immutable so everytime you do '+=' it everytime creates new string.
 ```

-5. Use **generators over iterators**.
+5. Use **generators over iterators**.(It is memory efficient, but doesn't effect the speed of execution)

 6. Global import statements are faster than local import statements ( import written inside a function), this is the behaviour of python interpreter.

-7. **Function call overhead in Python is relatively high**, especially compared with the execution speed of a builtin function.
-This strongly suggests that where appropriate, functions should handle data aggregates.
-Here's a contrived example written in Python.
+7. **Function call overhead in Python is relatively high**, (especially compared with the execution speed of a builtin function), This strongly suggests that wherever appropriate, functions should handle data aggregates.

-8. How to fnd is the double of a number (say 'num') ?
+8. How to find double of a number (say 'num') ?

 ```python
 a. num = num + num